 A large blackbird, that nested in a pine tree located directly north a few paces, seemed to be master of the front porch.
 Throughout the day blackbird would casually walk from one end to the other stealing Nanooks food and threatening squirrels.
 That bird was the warrior bird.

 These lessons were minor compared to lessons learned while exploring Manzanita.
 Manzanita required crawling on all fours where I had to push branches away with scratched hands to find my quite spot between two Pinion Pines that seemed to twist themselves up into heaven.

 Since leaving South Lake Tahoe, with a fresh road coffee and a desire to see more, your ride seems to turn into a never-ending forest of pine.
 Somewhere through the pine you know that Tahoe sparkles in morning light.

 After what seems to be miles you begin to climb up into a steep pass where you grip the steering wheel and try to avoid looking over the side where the Lake lies below.
 Soon you find yourself overlooking the most awe inspiring Bay you have ever seen.

 When you head towards West Shore along the lake, on Highway 89 towards Tahoma and Tahoe City, you will pass Emerald Bay.
-Guaranteed you will stop your car and look over the steep cliffs that head down into the most beautiful bay you will ever see.
+Guaranteed you will stop your car and look over the steep cliffs that head down into a beautiful bay.

 In 1969 Emerald Bay became a Natural National Landmark and offers two campgrounds and boat-in camping.
 The Bay also holds the trailheads to the Rubicon Foot Trails that lead up into D.L.
 Bliss State Park.